Some Remarks on Isoparametric Functions in Closed 4-Manifolds: Introduction

 In contrast, results concerning closed manifolds with general connectivity remain sparse.
-In this paper, we focus on closed $4$-dimensional manifolds admitting a double disk bundle decomposition without assuming simple connectivity, and demonstrate that such manifolds are incompatible with hyperbolic metrics.
-Precisely, we establish the following theorem: \begin{thm} Let $M$ be a closed smooth $4$-manifold admitting a double disk bundle decomposition.
-Then, $M$ cannot be equipped with a hyperbolic metric. \end{thm}
+In this paper, we focus on closed Riemannian 4-manifolds admitting a transnormal (or isoparametric) function without assuming simple connectivity, and establish the following theorem: \begin{thmIntro} Let $M$ be a closed Riemannian 4-manifold admitting an isoparametric function.
+Then, the underlying manifold $M$ cannot be equipped with a negatively curved metric. \end{thmIntro}

-This theorem contrasts with the ellipticity in the simply connected case, and it is nontrivial, as the conclusion does not hold in dimension $3$ (see Section \ref{sec: fail in 3d}).
-By imposing a restriction on the dimension of the base space of the disk bundle, we obtain a more refined result: \begin{thm} Let $M$ be a closed smooth $4$-manifold admitting a double disk bundle decomposition, with the codimension of the base space of either disk bundle greater than one.
-Then, $M$ cannot be equipped with a negatively curved metric. \end{thm}
+This theorem contrasts with the ellipticity in Theorem \ref{thm: Ge elliptic in 3d}, and it is nontrivial as the conclusion does not hold in dimension three (see Section \ref{sec: fail in 3d}).
+By imposing a further restriction, we obtain a more refined result: \begin{thmIntro} Let $M$ be a closed Riemannian 4-manifold admitting an isoparametric function $f$. \begin{enumerate}[(I)] \item If two connected components of the level sets of $f$ have codimension greater than 1, then one of the following occurs: \begin{enumerate}[(i)] \item the fundamental group of $M$ is abelian; \item the fundamental group of $M$ is isomorphic to a semidirect product of two cyclic groups; \item $M$ is a 2-sphere bundle over a closed hyperbolic surface. \end{enumerate} \item If only one connected component of the level sets of $f$ has codimension greater than 1, then $M$ has a connected double cover, which satisfies one of the conclusions in (I). \end{enumerate} \end{thmIntro}

-Combining Theorem \ref{thm: exclu of hyperbolic} with the results from \cite{li2024} on the topological conditions for the existence of isoparametric functions on closed manifolds, we immediately obtain the following corollary: \begin{cor} If a closed Riemannian $4$-manifold $M$ can be equipped with a hyperbolic metric, then it admits no isoparametric function under any smooth Riemannian metric. \end{cor}
+Theorems \ref{thm: exclu of hyperbolic} and \ref{thm: fundamental group when singular} establish fundamental constraints on the geometric properties of isoparametric foliations.
+Isoparametric foliations can be viewed as a generalization of cohomogeneity-one actions, which are typically associated with non-negative curvature (see, for example, \cite{neumann19683,Parker19864dimensionalGW,grove2002cohomogeneity,hoelscher2010classification}).
+However, much less is known about their curvature behavior.
+The results above indicate that, while isoparametric foliations extend beyond cohomogeneity-one actions, their curvature behavior remains subject to significant restrictions.
+These findings contribute to a deeper understanding of the interplay between isoparametric structures and the global geometric properties of the underlying manifold.